We can guide you through the probate process

 The loss of a loved one can be a challenging and emotional time.
 The feelings of loss and frustration are only compounded when there is no will or the surviving family members have arguments regarding the validity of the will.

-The attorneys at Barberi Law have extensive experience guiding clients through a wide range of elder law matters.
+The elder law attorneys at Barberi Law have extensive experience guiding clients through a wide range of elder law matters.
 Clients look to us to answer complex questions and guide them toward a successful resolution in the most efficient manner possible.
 Do not hesitate to contact us with questions, such as:

 - Is an executor different from a personal representative?